CanDIG/CanDIGv2/docs/ingest-and-test.md

 Check that you can see the data portal in your browser at `http://docker.localhost:5080/`.
 If not, you may need to follow the instructions in the [Docker Deployment Guide](./install-docker.md)

-Check that you can generate a bearer token for user2 with the following call, substituting secrets and passwords from `tmp/secrets/keycloak-client-local_candig-secret` and `tmp/secrets/keycloak-test-user2-password`.
+Check that you can generate a bearer token for user2 with the following call, substituting usernames, secrets and passwords from `tmp/secrets/keycloak-test-user2`, `tmp/secrets/keycloak-client-local_candig-secret` and `tmp/secrets/keycloak-test-user2-password`.

 ```
 ## user2 bearer token